-Our nuclear energy initiative team is committed to the pursuing the decommissioning of existing nuclear power plants such as Diablo Canyon and finding feasible solutions for the permanent disposal of nuclear waste.
-As outlined in our video, an important part of securing a clear energy present and future is coming to terms with the events of Fukushima and […]
+Our safe energy initiative team is committed to the pursuing the decommissioning of existing nuclear power plants such as Diablo Canyon and finding feasible solutions for the permanent disposal of radioactive waste.
+As outlined in our video, an important part of securing a clear energy present and future is coming to terms with the events of Fukushima and how we can […]

 Update: As of mid October, 2015, this video has received nearly 170,000 hits on the UCSB TV website.
 Academy President Rinaldo S. Brutoco presents “Nuclear Power: A Mistake in Search of a Mission,” at the University of California Santa Barbara’s Walter H. Capps Center for the study of ethics, religion and public life.
 Brutoco mentions […]

 Study: Nuclear Reactors Are Toxic to Surrounding Areas, Especially With Age By Candice Bernd, Truthout.org, March 11, 2014 (This article is republished with permission from Truthout.org) A study released last week shows that public health in the communities surrounding California’s Diablo Canyon power plant in San Luis Obispo County declined dramatically after the plant was built. […]